funnel20/svn-synology/README.md

 This means that no data has to be moved or renamed on the NAS.
 Only the repository URLs should be relocated for your working copies.

 ## Prerequisites
-* You have an existing folder `svn` in the root of your NAS with your existing repositories.
-This is the default folder that the native SVN application uses.
+* You have an existing folder `svn` in the root (`volume1`) of your NAS with your existing repositories.
+This is the default folder that the native DSM SVN application uses.

 ## Comparison between available images